-Brackla is a little known distillery hidden away in the Speyside region of the Scottish Highlands, just waiting to be discovered.
+Brackla is a little known distillery hidden away in the highlands of Scotland, just waiting to be discovered.

 It has a lucrative past, being built in 1812 by Captain William Fraserand was later chosen by King William IV in 1835 to be known as the King’s own whisky.